hezronkimutai/hezronkimutai/README.md

 <div align="center">

-### ⚡ Fun Fact: "I believe in turning complex problems into elegant solutions!" ⚡
+### ⚡ Fun Fact: "I believe in turning complex problems into elegant solutions, inspired by Unix philosophy!" ⚡

-*Building the future, one commit at a time* 🚀
+*"Do one thing and do it well" - Building the future, one commit at a time* 🚀🐧

+**Special thanks to Linus Torvalds for Linux and the Unix pioneers for timeless design principles** 💖

 </div>